Monday, June 7, 2021 to Thursday, June 10, 2021

 The 13th Heritage Language Research Institute is designed to address these and related issues of linguistic distance and language or dialect similarity in the heritage context, both in relation to linguistic research and research-based language pedagogy.
 The Institute will give equal time/coverage to pedagogical and theoretical-linguistic approaches to heritage languages and will actively seek new ways to build synergies between these two approaches.

-We welcome abstracts for presentations and posters.
+We welcome abstracts for presentations.
 Please check the Call for Abstracts webpage for more information.

 If you have any questions, please contact us at email@example.com.

-Sponsor(s): Center for World Languages, National Heritage Language Resource Center, University of North Carolina, Duke University
+Sponsor(s): Center for World Languages, National Heritage Language Resource Center, Center for Near Eastern Studies, Center for Southeast Asian Studies, University of North Carolina, Duke University